-During this year’s National Protect Your Hearing Month—observed each October—learn how to protect yourself and your loved ones from noise-induced hearing loss (NIHL), and help Noisy Planet spread the word about hearing health.
+During this year’s National Protect Your Hearing Month—observed each October—learn how to protect yourself and your loved ones from noise-induced hearing loss (NIHL), and help Noisy Planet spread the word to others.

 - Move away from the noise.
-To reduce sound intensity and the impact of noise on your ears, increase the distance between you and the noise.
-Think of this simple step when you are near fireworks, concert speakers, or in a loud restaurant.
+To reduce sound intensity and the impact of noise on your ears, increase the distance between you and the sound.
+Think of this simple step when you are near fireworks or concert speakers.

 - Wear hearing protectors, such as earplugs or earmuffs.
-Sometimes you can’t easily escape the sound, whether you’re at a movie theater, a concert, a sporting event, and in a noisy work environment.
+Sometimes you can’t easily escape the sound, whether you’re at a movie theater, a concert, a sporting event, or in a noisy work environment.
 Earplugs or protective earmuffs can help.
-If you’re a parent, carry hearing protectors for your little ones and be a good hearing health role model by wearing them yourself.
-If you don’t have hearing protectors, cover your ears with your hands.
+If you’re a parent, carry hearing protectors for your little ones and be a hearing health role model by wearing them yourself.
+If you’re caught without hearing protectors, you can cover your ears with your hands.

 Help spread the message about healthy hearing: